 If your host claims they’re just false positives, tell your host to update the IP ranges in their firewall to allow for reasonable pinging from Uptime Robot’s IP addresses.
 If they’re unwilling to do that, find another host.

 Dan Dreifort consults on UX and SEO.
 And apparently hosting, too.
-He knows enough about hosting to know better than to own a host for a third time.
+He knows enough about hosting to know better than to own part of a hosting company for a third time.
 His favorite number is 867-5309.

 Pronto Marketing Sucks